Josie-N/Survey-Form/README.md

+# FreeCodeCamp Challenge:
-# Responsive Web Design Projects - Build a Survey Form :tada:
+## Responsive Web Design Projects - Build a Survey Form :tada:

-## Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP
+### Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP

 *Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.*